Barrier (computer science)

 In parallel computing, a barrier is a type of synchronization method.
 A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier.

 Many collective routines and directive-based parallel languages impose implicit barriers.
 For example, a parallel do loop in Fortran with OpenMP will not be allowed to continue on any thread until the last iteration is completed.
 This is in case the program relies on the result of the loop immediately after its completion.
 In message passing, any global communication (such as reduction or scatter) may imply a barrier.

 In concurrent computing, a barrier may be in a raised or lowered state.
 The term latch is sometimes used to refer to a barrier that starts in the raised state and cannot be re-raised once it is in the lowered state.
-The term count-down latch is sometimes used to refer to a latch that is automatically lowered once a pre-determined number of threads/processes have arrived.
+The term count-down latch is sometimes used to refer to a latch that is automatically lowered once a predetermined number of threads/processes have arrived.

 Implementation

-The basic barrier has mainly two variables, one of which records the pass/stop state of the barrier, the other of which keeps the total number of threads that have entered in the barrier.
-The barrier state was initialized to be "stop" by the first threads coming into the barrier.
-Whenever a thread enters, based on the number of threads already in the barrier, only if it is the last one, the thread sets the barrier state to be "pass" so that all the threads can get out of the barrier.
-On the other hand, when the incoming thread is not the last one, it is trapped in the barrier and keeps testing if the barrier state has changed from "stop" to "pass", and it gets out only when the barrier state changes to "pass".
-The following C++ code demonstrates this procedure.